Joseph Olurotimi Sanya

-Joseph Olurotimi Sanya is the provost and also a reader in physiology at the College of Medicine and Health Sciences (CMHS), Afe Babalola University (ABUAD).
+Joseph Olurotimi Sanya is a Nigerian researcher, professor, provost, and a reader in physiology at the College of Medicine and Health Sciences (CMHS), Afe Babalola University (ABUAD).

 Background

 Sanya was born at Iyin-Ekiti, Ekiti State, on June 11, 1956.
 He attended the All Saints' Primary School, Iyin Ekiti (1962–1967); Eyemote Comprehensive High School, Iyin-Ekiti (1973–1976); University of Lagos (1977–1978); College of Medicine, University of Calabar (1978–1983); Obafemi Awolowo University, Ile Ife (2001–2003); and the University of Ilorin (2007–2010).

 He is a medical doctor and researcher in physiology, in which he has a Ph.D. from the University of Ilorin, Nigeria (2011).
 His Ph.D. thesis was on the Effects of Aqueous Extract of Zanthoxyllum zanthoxylloides and Aframomum melegueta on Sickle Cell Vaso-occlusive Crisis while his Master's dissertation was on Electrocardiographic Profiles of Normotensives At-Risk of Developing Hypertension (OAU, Ife.2003).

-He obtained an MB.BCH degree from the University of Calabar (1983).
-He is a member of many learned societies including: Nigerian Medical Association (NMA), Physiological Society of Nigeria (PSN) and the West African Network of Natural Product Research Scientists (WANNPRES).
+He obtained an MB.BCH degree from the University of Calabar (1983) and is a member of many learned societies including: Nigerian Medical Association (NMA), Physiological Society of Nigeria (PSN) and the West African Network of Natural Product Research Scientists (WANNPRES).

-He teaches physiology and allied subjects both at undergraduate and postgraduate levels.
-He has trained scores of house officers/resident doctors and rose to the post of chief medical director before taking up academics full-time.
-He was a two-term chairman of the Ekiti State Branch of NMA (1998–2000).
-He has been a member of many boards and parastatals both at federal and state levels.

-Career

-Sanya began his work career as house officer, University College Teaching Hospital, Calabar (1983); National Youth Service Corps Programme (1984); medical officer II with the Ondo State Government (1985–1987); medical officer I (1987–1990); senior medical officer II (19190–1993); senior medical officer I (1993–1996); principal medical officer II, with the Ekiti State Government (1996–1999); principal medical officer I (1999–2002); chief medical officer (2002–2004); associate lecturer, University of Ado-Ekiti, (2003–2008); chief medical director (2004–2006); and acting director of health services, College of Education, Ikere-Ekiti, (2008–2010).
-He served his professional colleagues and Ekiti State Government with his god-given skills in various capacities, such as; chairman, Nigerian Medical Association, Ekiti State (1998–2000); board member, Ekiti State Hospital Management Board (1998–1999); board member, Federal Medical Center, Ido-Ekiti (2000–2003); member, Hospital Management Committee, State Specialist Hospital,(S.S.H) Ado-Ekiti (1999–2004); head, Department of Paediatrics, S.S.H, Ado-Ekiti (1997–2004); chief medical director, S.S.H, Ikere-Ekiti (2004–2007); and member, Steering Committee of Paths Ekiti State (2005–2006.
-As a scholar and researcher, Sanya has to his credit, scores of profound writings published in books, journals, and proceedings.